mcbtaguiad/marktaguiad.dev/app/content/post/mark-cv.md

   - Active monitoring using Prometheus-Grafana Stack.
   - Develop, coordinate and administrate Kubernetes infrastructure.
-  - Creating CI pipeline for integration, build, vulnerability scan, code quality scan and unit test.
+  - Created CI pipeline for package build, vulnerability scan and code quality scan.
-  - Create and monitor Kubernetes manifest in CD pipeline (ArgoCD).
-  - Migration of in-house application (Java-Maven/Gradle) to Docker/Container and Kubernetes.
-  - Develop API server (python-flask) for testing API endpoint.
-  - Troubleshooting production environment issues/bugs.
-  - Creating PoC on new technology related to container and container orchestration.
-  - Creating alarm and jobs; monitoring in Prometheus and Alertmanager.
   - Manage and create Virtual Machine in Openstack.
   - Building/creating RPM and QCOW2 images.
+  - VM provision in Proxmox using Terraform/Opentofu.
+  - Automating server configuration/setup using Ansible.
   - Jira ticket resolution for customer production issues.
+  - Migration of in-house application to Docker/Container and Kubernetes.
+  - Troubleshooting production environment issues/bugs.
+  - Creating PoC on new technology related to container orchestration.
+  - Creating alarm and jobs; monitoring in Prometheus and Alertmanager.
   - Linux system administration.
   - Bash/Python scripting.